|Click on picture for full-size version:||

 BBC BASIC for SDL 2.0 is entirely free and may be downloaded for the supported platforms as follows (please note that BBCSDL is currently under development and these versions are made available for download and use at your own risk):

-The Mac OS-X and Android editions are self-installing.
+The Mac OS-X, Android and iOS editions are self-installing.
 The Linux and Raspberry Pi editions must first be unzipped, and then installed according to the instructions in the supplied text file.
 The Windows edition simply needs to be unzipped to a suitable place.

 BBC BASIC support forum